The Dating Heuristic: A Provably Strong Matching Algorithm for Dating Platforms: Model

-Given a platform design, let \(\Pi\) be the set of all admissible policies satisfying the design requirements and the additional constraints described above (e.g., cardinality of subsets, feasibility based on potentials, etc.).
-Then, the problem faced by the platform can be formulated as: \begin{problem} Given a set of admissible policies $\Pi$, the problem faced by the platform is the following:
+A policy \(\pi \in \Pi\) for this problem prescribes a sequence of feasible subsets \(\lrl{S_\ell^{t,\pi}}_{\ell \in I\cup J}\) for \(t\in [T]\) that depends on the initial sets of potentials, the history of profiles shown, the realized like/dislike decisions, and the platform's design choices.
+Let \(\Pi\) be the set of all admissible policies satisfying the design requirements (e.g., cardinality of subsets, feasibility based on potentials, etc.).
+Then, the problem faced by the platform can be formulated as: \begin{problem} Given a set of admissible policies $\Pi$, the platform's problem is the following:

-where the expectation is over the probabilistic choices made by the users and possibly the policy's randomization. \end{problem} \begin{remark} Problem~\ref{def: general problem with multiple periods} can be formulated as an exponentially-sized dynamic program (DP) where the sets of potentials and backlogs fully characterize the state of the system; see Appendix~\ref{app: dynamic programming formulation of the problem} for a general version of this DP.
-As previously noted (in Table~\ref{tab: summary of results}), we use the optimal solution to this DP as the benchmark to compute our performance guarantees.
+where the expectation is over users' probabilistic choices and any policy randomization. \end{problem} \begin{remark} Problem~\ref{def: general problem with multiple periods} can be formulated as an exponentially-sized dynamic program (DP) where the sets of potentials and history fully characterize the state of the system.
+We use the optimal value of this DP as the benchmark to compute our performance guarantees.
 One may consider a stronger benchmark that knows the realizations of all likes/dislikes in advance and computes the maximum matching in the realized graph.
 However, this benchmark (known as \emph{omniscient} or \emph{offline} optimum) is too strong in our setting since no dynamic policy can achieve a meaningful guarantee relative to it (even in a two-period setting).
-Similar observations have been previously done in the literature, e.g., \cite{Chen09, Jeloudar21}.
-We include an example in the Appendix~\ref{sec:omniscient} for completeness. \end{remark}
+Similar observations have been previously done in the {stochastic matching} literature, see e.g., \citep{Chen09, Jeloudar21}. \end{remark}